fuguixing/statistics/hypothesis-testing/paired-samples-t-test/README.md

 Eight pairs were randomly assigned to the normal feed group (group A) and vitamin E deficiency group (group B).

 After a certain period of time, the content of vitamin A in liver was measured.
-Data is as shown in paired-samples.txt,
+Data is as shown in data-paired-samples.txt,

 Question: Does Vitamin E deficiency has a significant effect on vitamin A? (α= 0.05)